Thursday, 29 June 2017

 But never mind all that, we are on our way to visit Alison and Hugh in Boat of Garten.
 The weather forecast is good and we are looking forward to our weekend.

-Thursday 8 June 2017
+Thursday, 8 June 2017

 Voting

 James and I have just exercised our democratic right to vote in today's General Election.
 We walked up to our local primary school in the soft summer rain.
 James also had to cast two proxy votes, entrusted to him by Ally and Davie because they are both on holiday.
 I'm not sure if Jamie is actually entitled to vote, since he currently lives in New Zealand.
 His polling card arrived here but he didn't request a postal or proxy vote, which I think is a fair decision while he is not living in the UK.
-The election seems a bit unreal and I don't have any strong feelings about what the outcome will be this time, the campaigns from all parties have seemed a little lacklustre.
+The election seems a bit unreal and I don't have any strong prediction about what the outcome will be this time, the campaigns from all parties have seemed a little lacklustre.

 I had a fringe trim at my new hairdresser's today.
 I just popped in after work and not only did they cut my fringe, they gave me a cup of coffee and a piece of tablet and charged me not a penny!
 I was very gratified - such good customer service!

-Monday 5 June 2017
+Monday, 5 June 2017

 Reunited with Tom